multilogue/symposium/README.md

 Interactions with multiple language models require at least a little bit of a 'unified' format of interactions.
 The 'symposium' package is an attempt to do that.
 It is a work in progress and will change without notice.

 ## Format of texts and configurations.
-Unlike the 'coding community' which keeps typing endless curly brackets around objects and double quotes around every string and parameter name...
-I prefer entering my texts and parameters as strings in YAML format (with comments that are usually more than helpful in this day and age) and converting them to Python dictionaries only when they are being used (see examples below).
+Unlike the 'coding community' that keeps typing endless curly brackets around objects and double quotes around every string and parameter name...
+I prefer entering my texts and parameters as strings in YAML format (with comments that are usually more than helpful in this day and age) and converting them to Python dictionaries only when they are being used (see theexamples below).
 The main convenience is that you can ingest multi-line strings (which most of the 'prompts' are) meaningfully formatted in the text of your code with the help of '>' and '|' operators.
 Besides, it requires only one click to input the whole text if you are debugging the code.
 If you don't like this idea this package is probably not for you.